 There are many options for providing the necessities your chickens need, but an environmentally friendly, sustainable, low impact method is by growing cover crops for chickens.
 So what are the best cover crops for chickens to eat?
 Click this article to learn more.

 Living mulch provides numerous benefits to the garden and soil.
 What is living mulch?
 Any plant that is used to cover an area of soil and adds nutrients, enhances soil porosity, decreases weeds and prevents soil erosion, among other attributes.
 This article will help.

-If you?re looking for a cover crop for difficult soil, birdsfoot trefoil plant may be just what you need.
+If you're looking for a cover crop for difficult soil, the birdsfoot trefoil plant may be just what you need.
 This article discusses the pros and cons of using birdsfoot trefoil as a cover crop, as well as basic growing techniques.
 Click here to learn more.